Growth of torsion groups of elliptic curves upon base change from number fields: Introduction

 When the base field is $F_0:=\mathbb{Q}$, there are several results which establish constraints on torsion growth uniformly in the degree $[L:\mathbb{Q}]$.
 For example, when $[L:\Q]<\infty$ Lozano-Robledo gave a linear bound on the prime divisors of $\#E(L)[\tors]$ in terms of $[L:\Q]$ \cite[Theorem 1.3]{LR13}.
 He did this in part by determining lower bounds on the degrees of fields of definition of torsion points on $E$ of prime order $\ell$, via analyzing the image of the mod-$\ell$ Galois representation of $E$ as a subgroup of $\GL_2(\Z/\ell\Z)$ \`a la Serre \cite{Ser72}.

-Continuing this idea of studying Galois representations of elliptic curves to better understand their torsion points, Gonz\'{a}lez-Jim\'{e}nez and Najman \cite{GJN20} have determined restrictions on the degrees of number fields over which torsion can grow for rational elliptic curves under base change.
+Continuing this idea of studying Galois representations of elliptic curves to better understand their torsion point degrees, Gonz\'{a}lez-Jim\'{e}nez and Najman \cite{GJN20} have determined restrictions on the degrees of number fields over which the torsion subgroup can grow for rational elliptic curves under base change.
 One of their results is as follows. \begin{theorem*}\cite[Theorem 7.2.i]{GJN20} For all finite extensions $L/\Q$ whose degree is coprime to $2\cdot 3\cdot 5\cdot 7$, one has for all elliptic curves $E$ defined over $\Q$ that

 \end{theorem*} Our present paper proves a number field analogue of \cite[Theorem 7.2.i]{GJN20}, wherein our base field can be larger than $\Q$.
 The proof of our theorem is split into Propositions \ref{TorsionDoesntChange} and \ref{AFFinite}.
-By GRH we mean the \textit{Generalized Riemann Hypothesis.} Also, given a number field $F_0$, we say that $F_0$ has \textit{rationally defined CM} if there exists a CM elliptic curve $E_{/F_0}$ whose endomorphism ring is $F_0$-rational. \begin{theorem} Assume that GRH is true, and let $F_0$ be a number field with no rationally defined CM.
+By GRH we mean the \textit{Generalized Riemann Hypothesis.} Also, given a number field $F_0$, we say that $F_0$ has \textit{rationally defined CM} if there exists an elliptic curve $E_{/F_0}$ with complex multiplication (CM) whose endomorphism ring is $F_0$-rational. \begin{theorem} Assume that GRH is true, and let $F_0$ be a number field with no rationally defined CM.
 Then there exists an effectively computable constant $B:=B(F_0)\in\Z^+$ for which the following holds: for any finite extension $L/F_0$ whose degree $[L:F_0]$ is coprime to $B$, one has for all elliptic curves $E$ defined over $F_0$ that

-\end{theorem} As we will see, the proof of Theorem \ref{TheoremBaseChangeOverF} reduces to determining a finite set $A_{F_0}$ of prime numbers such that for any elliptic curve $E_{/F_0}$ and for any prime order torsion point $R\in E$, the degree $[F_0(R):F_0]$ of the field of definition of $R$ equals $1$ or is divisible by some prime in $A_{F_0}$; in fact, we will show that $[F_0(R):F_0]$ is always even when $\ell\gg_{F_0}0$.
+\end{theorem} As we will see, the proof of Theorem \ref{THEOREMBASECHANGEOVERF} reduces to determining a finite set $A_{F_0}$ of prime numbers such that for any elliptic curve $E_{/F_0}$ and for any prime order torsion point $R\in E$, the degree $[F_0(R):F_0]$ of the field of definition of $R$ equals $1$ or is divisible by some prime in $A_{F_0}$; in fact, we will show that $[F_0(R):F_0]$ is always even when $\ell$ is sufficiently large.

-For our analysis of torsion point degrees, we will prove Theorem \ref{TheoremSecondMain}, a result on relative uniform bounds for mod-$\ell$ Galois representations of elliptic curves over fields larger than $\Q$.
+For our analysis of torsion point degrees, we will prove Theorem \ref{THEOREMSECONDMAIN}, a result on relative uniform bounds for mod-$\ell$ Galois representations of elliptic curves over number fields.
 The proof will utilize Serre's work on the image of inertia under mod-$\ell$ Galois representations \cite{Ser72} (see also Theorems \ref{DicksonSerreClassification} and \ref{TheoremImageOfInertia}).